angular/angular/aio/content/start/start-deployment.md

 For a more in-depth tutorial that leads you through building an application locally and exploring many of Angular's most popular features, see [Tour of Heroes](tutorial).

-To explore Angular's foundational concepts, see the guides in the Main Concepts section such as [Angular Components Overview](guide/component-overview) or [Template syntax](guide/template-syntax).
+To explore Angular's foundational concepts, see the guides in the Understanding Angular section such as [Angular Components Overview](guide/component-overview) or [Template syntax](guide/template-syntax).

 ### Joining the community